bitovi/canui/index.md

 ### update `$(element).tableScroll()`

-Once initialized, `$(element).tableScroll()` should be called after a header or footer column has been updated, removed or inserted.
+Once created, `$(element).tableScroll()` should be called after a header or footer column has been updated, removed or inserted.
 This will also trigger a `resize` event.

+After creating a tableScoll, future calls to ts are used to update the table’s layout after a header or footer column has been added, removed, or had it’s contents changed.

 {% highlight javascript %}
 $('table').tableScroll();